 14th Floor, Tower A

-If you believe that your API/PNR data is incorrect, you can request that the information be corrected.
-You will need documentation to support your request.
-In some cases, the CBSA may decline to make the correction.
-If this happens, a notation will be attached to the API/PNR data explaining that a correction was requested and refused.
+If you believe that your API/PNR data is incorrect, you can request a correction.
+You must provide documentation to support your request.
+The CBSA may decide to not make the correction, and will add a note to your API/PNR data explaining that a correction was requested and refused.

-Under Canadian law, all commercial air carriers must provide the CBSA with API data and all available PNR data for every traveller, including flight crew, travelling to Canada aboard an aircraft they operate.
-This information must be provided when the aircraft leaves the last international airport where persons boarded the aircraft before arriving in Canada.
+All commercial air carriers must provide the CBSA with API data and all available PNR data for every passenger and crew member, travelling to Canada on their aircraft.
+This information must be provided at the last international airport before arriving in Canada.

 The CBSA considers all aircraft operators engaged in the commercial transportation of persons or goods, regardless of size, to be a commercial air carrier.
-Examples of commercial air carriers include:
+Examples of commercial air carriers include operators of:

 As a commercial air carrier, you must provide API/PNR data to the CBSA in an approved format using an authorized method of transmission.
 Options include:

-- Using the CBSA Internet API Gateway (IAG); or
+- using the CBSA Internet API Gateway (IAG)

 Technical parameters for these methods are detailed in the "Carrier Messaging Requirements (CMR)" document, which is available upon request.

-Air carriers that intend to begin service to Canada should contact the CBSA at least six months before commencing flights in order to arrange for the provision of API/PNR data.
+Commercial air carriers intending to begin service to Canada should contact the CBSA at least six months before service commences to arrange for the provision of API/PNR data.

-Air carriers that fail to comply with the requirement to provide API/PNR data at the prescribed time and manner may be subject to administrative monetary penalties under the Customs Act.
+Commercial air carriers that fail to comply with the requirement to provide API/PNR data correctly may be subject to administrative monetary penalties under the Customs Act.

-Administrative and Operational Guidelines for Commercial Carriers for the Processing of Passenger Information Pursuant to the Requirements of the Canada Border Services Agency's (CBSA) Advance Passenger Information / Passenger Name Record (API/PNR) Program.
+Memorandum D2-5-11, Administrative and Operational Guidelines for Commercial Air-mode Carriers for the Processing of Prescribed Traveller Information Pursuant to the Requirements of the Canada Border Services Agency

-This memorandum outlines the CBSA requirements and administrative policies regarding the provision of prescribed advance passenger information and reservation information about any person being transported to Canada by commercial air carriers.
+This memorandum outlines the CBSA requirements and administrative policies regarding the provision of prescribed API and reservation information about any person being transported to Canada by commercial air carriers.

-To help the air transportation industry with the API/PNR Program, the CBSA has established the API/PNR Program Support (APPS) line.
-The APPS line consists of a team of carrier account managers who are responsible for providing commercial air carriers with information on the API/PNR Program including data provision issues, occurrences/outages, testing and certification, on-going maintenance, as well as technical support.
-Upon request, account managers will provide the "Carrier Messaging Requirements (CMR)" document and a list of certified service providers.
+The API/PNR Program Support (APPS) line provides support to commercial air carriers on the API/PNR Program including data provision issues, occurrences/outages, testing and certification, on-going maintenance, as well as technical support.
+Upon request, account managers will provide the "Carrier Messaging Requirements (CMR)" document and a list of certified service providers to the commercial air carrier.
 Commercial air carriers can contact the APPS line by:

 - Email: email@example.com